 I hunted using the decoy a couple more times after this experience and all of the does I encountered (I never had a buck come in while I was using the decoy) reacted to it in much the same way: by getting very agitated and then running away.
 A little bit of research confirmed that many other hunters have experienced the same results that I did with a decoy.
 While bucks will often show interest in a doe or challenge a buck decoy, does will often be frightened off by it.
 As a result, I decided that the decoy was actually doing more harm than good and stopped using it.

 In the future, I may attempt to use the decoy again.
 If I do, I’ll be sure to do it right make some basic preparations for using it.
-For example, spray it with a scent eliminating spray and use the decoy in combination with a Scent Bomb.
+For example, spray it with a and use the decoy in combination with a scent bomb.
 In addition, using it in combination with rattling and a grunt call can also be a great way to attract a lonely buck during the rut.
 There are also some simple ways to get the decoy to move and add to the realism of it in order to perhaps calm a nervous doe down.
 One way to accomplish this is to attach something white, like a paper towel or part of a kitchen trash bag to the tail of the decoy that can blow in the wind.
 Finally, while exact placement of a decoy is not as important when rifle hunting, it is essential to place the decoy close enough and oriented correctly (often better to have the decoy face you) to bring a buck in close enough for a good shot when bow hunting.
-By doing these things, hopefully I can lure in a curious buck
+By doing these things, hopefully I can lure in a curious buck.

 Whatever you do, ensure that you learn from my mistake and do not just throw a deer decoy out there and see what happens.
 Do a little planning and preparation before you use it and you may just get some good results.
 However, if you fail to plan and execute properly, I think that you stand a much higher chance of blowing a hunt than shooting a big buck.